jroseberry64/PLASM-Compiler/README.md

 Right now the compiler executable achieves all the basic goals I started out with but is a few features short of being a full Beta version of the compiler.
 At a high level what still needs to be added is:

-* More types.
+* More data types.
 The initial design choice was to limit data types to strings and native 8-bit size variables.
 But, after deciding it would be convenient to add pointers to the language I realized that it's not as hard to optimize 16-bit arithmetic/comparisons due to the expression evaluation limitations I decided to enforce, I just haven't finished fully implementing data type declarations and all the code generation that handles multi-byte operations.

 * Better configuration options.
 I overlooked some configuration possibilities when it comes to dealing with what character set the target machine uses (ASCII vs PETSCII mostly) and in order to not break things I (temporarily) removed native string/char support pending command line options/inline compiler directives to deal with this.
 You are still capable of declaring strings in an assembly file and there's a mechanism to tell the compiler that's what you're doing, but this workaround is only temporary.
 The Beta version will also include a feature that allows you to tell the compiler you're using this file as a "main" file so it can add more boilerplate to the .asm file, but for now the default behavior is to assume the user will provide their own assembly file to act as the "main" program file.

 * A few other keywords/features to the language and backend optimization passes to the IR to fix things like condensing redundant labels or folding a series of JMP instructions into 1 JMP, telling the compiler it's allowed to perform a tail call, and a few other unnecessary instructions it occasionally generates because the front end can only make so many assumptions.
 I really wanted to wait to tackle this until I am satisfied that I've added all the language features and there's nothing more I can do in the front end to optimize the IR it outputs.
+Also, there are a few situations where the compiler doesn't correctly swap a branch instruction for a jump that needs to fixed.

 * A dash of syntactic sugar to make writing some expressions shorter

 * Support for more assembler back ends.
 Currently, only CA65/CL65 assembly format is supported.

 * Uploading the source code.
 I'd prefer to do some more refactoring/cleanup before sharing the C source.

+## Installation
+The PLASM compiler doesn't have any dependencies besides having the desired assembler backend installed.

+### Windows
+There's not much to do other than unzipping the executable.

+### MacOS/Linux
+MacOS might require you to go to the settings to allow the executable to run.
+Linux might require `chmod` to change the file permissions.

 ## Usage
 Right now the compiler operates under the assumption that the executable is in the same directory as the code it's compiling (as I don't think anyone wants to install the alpha version that's going to have more features added).
 All OS versions utilize the command line to invoke the compiler.